 We recommend parking at the Gateway Quarter/Kroger parking garage located at 10 E Central Parkway, the Gateway Quarter Parking Lot located at the corner of 12th and Vine Street, the Mercer Commons Parking Garage off of Vine, or the garage below Washington Park next to Music Hall.
 Any of these options put with within walking distance of all venues in the festival.

 If you DO park on the streets, however, please keep in mind that meters in Downtown/OTR now run until 9pm every day of the week.
 Fortunately, there is a handy smartphone app available now so you can pay your meter remotely.
 For more information on street parking rules, regulations, and payment options, visit the City of Cincinnati’s website.

 Can I walk to the venues?

 Yes!
 We work hard to keep all venues at Cincy Fringe with a walkable distance.
-All performances space are typically within a six block radius (~10 minute walk) of the Fringe Headquarters at 1120 Jackson St. 45223.
+All performances space are typically within a six block radius (~10 minute walk) of the Fringe Headquarters at 1120 Jackson St. Cincinnati, OH 45202.

 Is there a map of the venues?

-There is a map on the back of the Offical Fringe Guide, distributed by our Media Partner, Cincinnati CityBeat.
-The guide is issued in the mid-May edition of CityBeat and can subsequently be found at all venues around the festival, including Know Theatre.
+There is a map on the back of the Official Fringe Guide each year!
+The guide is typically available mid-May and can subsequently be found at all venues around the festival, including Know Theatre.
 You can also download a .pdf of just the map once the guide is available.
-This map also includes discount at business you'll see in our neighborhood.
+This map also includes discount at business you’ll see in our neighborhood.
 Bring in your ticket stubs or passes and tell them the Fringe sent you!

 Box Office Information